What does if False Python mean?

 Example If false Python

 So if False python means that the code under this condition will not run.
-As this condition is always false, the code of this branch is not executed.
+As this condition is always false, the code of this branch will not be executed.

 if False: print("Never execute")